Combating Physician Burnout with Locum Tenens

 - If a physician leaves for another practice or retires and you need someone to fill in while you search for a permanent replacement

-Locum tenens provides your organization backup, so that you’re not understaffed and overworking your employees to the point of burnout.
+Locum tenens provides your organization backup, so you’re not understaffed and overworking employees to the point of burnout.
 An inadequate number of physicians is a recipe for poor physician health and patient experience.
 Consider the long-term benefit of hiring temporary assistance in contrast to other resource-intensive initiatives to address widespread physician burnout within your organization.

 Like any major decision-making process, it’s best that you do your research before diving into locum tenens staffing solutions.
 While a one-size-fits all approach may work in some cases, there are many locum tenens companies that offer customizable options to meet the needs of your organization.
 In addition, with a quick search you can find many helpful online resources to explore your options and find the best fit for your organization.

 Although physician burnout is a complicated, multi-faceted issue with no single solution, locum tenens is an effective mitigation tool for your ongoing physician health strategy.
 Happy physicians lead to healthy patients.